Arsenal W.F.C.: Stadium

-Arsenal played the majority of their home matches at Meadow Park, home of National League side Boreham Wood FC, in Borehamwood, Hertfordshire.
-The ground has a capacity of 4,500.
+Arsenal previously played the majority of their home matches at Meadow Park, home of National League side Boreham Wood, in Borehamwood, Hertfordshire.
+Select matches were played at the Emirates Stadium in London – the home of the men's first team.

-In the 2022–23 season, the club had the highest home attendance of all clubs in the WSL, with an average of 15,046 fans in attendance per match.
+In the 2022–23 season, the club had the highest home attendance in the WSL, with an average of 15,046 fans in attendance per match.
 The average was taken from matches hosted at both Meadow Park and Emirates Stadium across the season.

-During the 2023–24 season, Arsenal played five of their matches at the Emirates Stadium, and the remainder at Meadow Park, averaging 30,017 attendance per match.
+During the 2023–24 season, Arsenal played five of their matches at the Emirates and the remainder at Meadow Park, averaging an attendance of 30,017 per match.

-Across the 2024–25 season, Emirates Stadium was the main home of Arsenal.
-The team played 9 WSL matches and Champions League 2024–25 matches at the Emirates, with the remainder of matches and one WCL group stage match (moved due to a fixture clash with Arsenal Men competing in the EFL Cup on 18 December) played at Meadow Park.
+Across the 2024–25 season, the Emirates was the main home of the club.
+The team played 9 WSL matches and all Champions League matches at the Emirates, with the remainder of matches and one Champions League group stage match (moved due to a fixture clash with Arsenal Men competing in the EFL Cup on 18 December) played at Meadow Park.

-In June 2025, Arsenal Women announced that all 11 of their Women's Super League (WSL) home fixtures for the 2025–26 season would be played at the Emirates Stadium with a capacity of 60,704, marking the club’s first full WSL campaign at the ground.
-Matches in the UEFA Women's Champions League league phase and domestic cup competitions will continue to be held at Meadow Park, with Champions League knockout fixtures also staged at the Emirates, subject to qualification.
+In June 2025, Arsenal announced that all 11 of their WSL home fixtures and any Champions League knockout matches in the 2025–26 season would be played at the Emirates Stadium, marking the club's first full WSL campaign at the ground.
+Matches in the Champions League league phase and domestic cup competitions will continue to be held at Meadow Park.